-So, how can you create successful blog posts that people will actually want to read all the way through?
+So, you are probably wondering how to write a blog post that people will actually want to read all the way through?

 In this blog post, we will look at the exact ingredients you need to have to have a winning blog post.